(Arc-)connectedness for the space of $\mathbb{Z}^d$-actions by $C^2$ diffeomorphisms on 1-dimensional manifolds: End of the proof of Theorem

 Assume for a while that the group $ker (\rho)$ admits no global fixed point in the interior of $[p_0,p_1]$.
 By Kopell's lemma, this is the case of every element therein acting nontrivially.
 Then there are two cases to consider.

-{\bf The action of $ker (\rho)$ on $[p_0,p_1]$ has a trivial Mather invariant.} If the endpoints are parabolic, then we are in the case of vanishing asymptotic distortion, and Proposition~\ref{prop-one} yields a deformation into an action by a finite-order rotation (that factors throughout $\Z / n\Z$).
+{\bf The action of $ker (\rho)$ on $[p_0,p_1]$ has a trivial Mather invariant.} If the endpoints are parabolic, then we are in the case of vanishing asymptotic variation for the action on $[p_0,p_1]$ and, by commutativity, on each $[p_i,p_{i+1}]$.
+This easily implies that the asymptotic variation of each circle diffeomorphism $f_j$ vanishes, which allows using Proposition~\ref{prop-one} to obtain a deformation of the action on the circle to an action by a finite-order rotation.
 If $p_0$ is hyperbolic for a certain element in $ker (\rho)$, then this is also the case for every nontrivial element in $ker (\rho)$, and (because of the commutativity with $f_*$) this also holds at every point $p_i$.
+Conversely, if some $p_i$ is hyperbolic, then $p_0$ also is.
 We then conjugate by maps of type $g^{\alpha}$ as before at each of these points in an equivariant way.
 Notice that this can be done because, by the Sternberg-Yoccoz' theorem, there is a (unique) linear coordinate around each of these points, and $f_*$ must conjugate the one at $p_{i}$ into that at $p_{i+1}$ by commutativity.
-In this way, we can build a $C^{1+\mathrm{ac}}$-continuous path of conjugate actions (with conjugating maps that are no longer of class $C^{1+\mathrm{ac}}$) along which asymptotic distortion becomes smaller and smaller, and the concatenation trick of the corresponding affine derivatives allows closing the proof as in \S \ref{section-trivial}.
+In this way, we can build a $C^{1+\mathrm{ac}}$-continuous path of conjugate actions (with conjugating maps that are no longer of class $C^{1+\mathrm{ac}}$) along which asymptotic variation becomes smaller and smaller, and the concatenation trick of the corresponding affine derivatives allows concluding the proof as in \S \ref{section-trivial}.